szabgab/slides/python/files.md

 ![](examples/files/count_lines.py)

-## Exercise: count numbers
+## Exercise: count digits
-{id: exercise-count-numbers}
+{id: exercise-count-digits-in-file}

 ![](examples/files/numbers.txt)

-1. Given the file **examples/files/numbers.txt** (or a similar file), count how many times each digit appears?
+1. Given the file **examples/files/numbers.txt** (or a similar file), create a file called **count_digits.py** that will count how many times each digit appears?
 The output will look like this.
 Just different values.
 1. Save the results in a file called **report.txt**.